PACT Therapy for fungal nail infection

 PACT Therapy – Photodynamic Antimicrobial Therapy

-Fungal Nail Infection (Onychomychosis) is an unsightly, embarrassing problem that researc claims about 8% of the UK population suffers from at some point in their life.
+Fungal nail infection (Onychomycosis) is an unsightly, embarrassing problem that research claims about 8% of the UK population suffers from at some point in their life.
 It is more common in men and the incidence increases with age.

-Infection can involve all or part of the nail, including the nail plate, nail bed and root of the nail; often starting along the outside rim of the nail which turns yellowish, brown or green!
+Infection can involve all or part of the nail, including the nail plate, nail bed and root of the nail; often starting along the outside rim of the nail which turns yellowish, brown or even green (with the inclusion of both fungal and bacterial infection)!

 Therefore, until now, therapy has been far from effective or easy and in some cases, has proven unsafe for many.